jwblangley/slowPrint/README.md

 ## To install
 * Clone this repository
 * run `make`
+	* Note that this project requires the non-standard library `curses.h`.
+On debian-based systems, you can install this with

+		`sudo apt-get install libncurses5-dev libncursesw5-dev`
 * (Optional) Add the binary `slowPrint` to your path

 ## Example usage